swcarpentry/shell-novice/episodes/06-script.md

 ## Nelle's Pipeline: Creating a Script

-An off-hand comment from her supervisor has made Nelle realize that she should have provided a couple of extra parameters to `goostats` when she processed her files.
+An off-hand comment from her supervisor has made Nelle realize that she should have provided a couple of extra arguments to `goostats` when she processed her files.
 This might have been a disaster if she had done all the analysis by hand, but thanks to `for` loops, it will only take a couple of hours to re-do.